England and Wales

 Your school/college has the discretion to waive any notice period if your circumstances change following the birth of your child, including the requirement for you to complete the 13 weeks’ notice period, and pay back any occupational maternity pay.

-The NASUWT would expect the employer to deal with any such situations sympathetically and sensitively.
+NASUWT would expect the employer to deal with any such situations sympathetically and sensitively.

 If you are employed on a temporary basis in place of a teacher who is absent for reasons such as secondment, prolonged illness or maternity, you are exempt from the aforementioned statutory notice periods.
+This includes supply teachers.

 The resignation dates referenced in the Burgundy Book do not prohibit your employer from agreeing to you leaving earlier if you wish to do so, such as at half term.
 However, this is entirely at the discretion of the school/college, so you may wish to meet to discuss this in more detail with your headteacher.